React Hooks in the Component SDK

 useQuery and useRest

-For most cases we strongly encouraged letting the UX framework build and run the query based on the manifest configuration, for performance and complexity reasons, but there are cases in which a single query is not enough to gather all of the data required for a given page.
+For most cases we strongly encouraged letting the UX framework build and run the query based on the configuration, for performance and complexity reasons, but there are cases in which a single query is not enough to gather all of the data required for a given page.
 This is especially true for cases where the result of one query is needed to build the follow-up query.

 The useQuery is available to components for those edge cases.